 An easy four-minute stroll from South Kensington underground station, Dopamine Land’s venue on Old Brompton Street is like a Tardis.
 Almost unassuming on the outside, the building reveals itself to be a world of pure imagination, far larger than it initially looked.
 The creative and production teams behind Dopamine Land specifically designed the experience with decompression spaces and stimulant rooms, so your body can prepare adequately for spikes of dopamine you’ll experience.
 While we won’t divulge all the rooms we saw – we don’t want to ruin the surprise – we can reveal that the team implemented an array of stimuli that activate each of your five senses, so visitors can discover exactly what triggers their individual happy hormones.

+As soon as we entered the experience, we were led into the first of the decompression rooms.
+It was a rather zen experience, preparing us for what lay ahead.
 After a few minutes, we were led to our next room.
 This is the one you’ve likely seen splashed all over your Instagram feed: the infinity light room.
 With mirrored walls, floors and ceilings, the pretty dangling lights appeared to go on forever.
 As soothing music played overhead, I felt both amazed and relaxed.

 A series of other rooms followed, which allowed me to relive the joy of childhood imagination: these included a ‘floor is lava’ room, a shadow puppets game (harder than it looks, FYI), and my personal favourite, the ball pit.
 The room is designed in a way that you feel like you’re in a hot tub under a night’s sky.
 Far from wanting to jump and play, I could have happily spent all evening just laying there.
 All the rooms were interspersed with decompression zones, including a stunning ‘Fire Lantern’ room, which smelt gorgeous, and beckoned me into the darkness with animal and water sounds.